CppMicroServices/rfcs/text/0003-declarative-services.md

 ### Functional Units

-The following diagram shows the functional units inside the declarative services runtime bundle and their interaction with the external components
+The following two diagrams show the functional units inside the declarative services runtime bundle and their interaction with the external components